Ponali/ArgentumPackages/docs/libocif/README.md

 - [x] 7 (complex)
 - [x] 8 (complex)

-ANSI output uses 24-bit color, which as of right now, [isn't supported by Halyde](../ocif-tools/README.md#problems-with-ansi-compatibility).
+ANSI output currently uses 24-bit color, which needs to be supported by the terminal that prints the output.
+For maximum compatibility, run the file through `cat` in Halyde v2.2.0+.

 ## Usage
 Importing: `local ocif = import("ocif")`